newrelic/newrelic-agent-control/docs/README.md

     api-key: YOUR_INGEST_KEY

 # define agents to be supervised based on their agent types
+# your-agent-id must contain 32 alpanumeric (or dashes) characters at most, and start and end with alphanumeric.
 # agents:
 #   your-agent-id:
 #     agent_type: "namespace/agent_type:version"